 The Scout Promise

-There are a number of variations of the Promise to reflect the range of faiths, beliefs and attitudes of individuals within Scouts.
+There are variations of the Scout Promise to reflect the range of faiths and beliefs in Scouts.

 Making the Promise using Makaton

 Makaton is a language programme that uses symbols, signs, and speech to enable people to communicate, while encouraging language development.
 It’s especially used by people who find communication difficult, for example, some people with learning disabilities.